erelsgl/erelsgl.github.io/pages/en/wishlist.md

 1. In a **multi-commodity multi-unit** market, our [MIDA mechanism](https://arxiv.org/abs/1604.06210) is prior-free, truthful, budget-balanced and asymptotically-efficient, but it works only when each seller specializes in a single-commodity.
 Is there a mechanism that attains the same properties when *both buyers and sellers* can trade multiple commodities?

+1. We have a mechanism that [makes an appraiser work for you](https://arxiv.org/abs/1804.08314) and report the true value of an object.
+However, it is truthful only when the cost of computing the information is sufficiently small.
+For example, when the prior distribution of the value is uniform, the cost should be at most 1/4 of the expected value.
+Is there a truthful mechanism for eliciting the information when the cost is higher?

 [fairness-eurocg]: {{site.baseurl}}/papers/FairAndSquare-EuroCG-16.pdf
 [fairness-arxiv]:  http://arxiv.org/abs/1510.03170